CHILDREN’S AND FAMILY CONCERT

 If you wish, Jon and the band members can fill one or more interludes with music and storytelling.
 A dance event can run anywhere from one to two hours, depending on what seems appropriate for your group and the occasion.

 Video sampler of Jon leading North Carolina square dances for seniors and staff at YMCA Camp Cheerio and Camp Caraway Retreat Center.
 Introductory photos are from an elementary school family event.
-The band is shown playing at Camp Caraway.
-Sequences 1 & 2 give a good view of how Jon starts off a group from scratch and gives them basic instruction.
+The band shown is playing at Camp Caraway.
+For quick viewing sequences 1 & 2 give a good idea of Jon's calling skills, showing how he starts off a group from scratch and gives them basic instruction.
+But full viewing is encouraged.
+Above all notice how much fun people are having!
 (1) Thread the Needle Warm-up dance (no instructions needed); (2) Appalachian Big Circle Dance, with "Right & left hand star" and "Birdie In the Cage" figures.
 Fairly complete instructions shown + dance excerpts with music; (3) Virginia Reel - Fairly complete instruction shown + two turns of the dance with music.
 Jon uses a humorous touch to get the side couples assisting the lead couple.
 He also steps in to help the 2nd lead couple when they get lost.
 (4) Dip & Dive - Partial instruction shown + one turn of dance; (5) Appalachian Big Circle, including "Take a Little Peek" and "Mountaineer Loop" figures in small circles & "Thread the Needle" as a big circle wrap up.
 No instruction shown.
 One turn each of small circle figures shown + excerpt of wrap up.
 Notice the shot of audience members clapping along - everyone joins in the fun!; (6) Last waltz.
 This is done free style without instruction.Seniors especially enjoy doing an old fashioned slow dance.
 This couple certainly does!